Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR'16: Experiments and results

 Fig. \ref{ROC_bid} presents the performance results of the anomaly detectors in UGR'16v3 and UGR'16v4, and a combination of both datasets that will be discussed later.
 In all situations, the differences between the two detectors, MSNM and OCSVM, is again negligible.
 Performance differences are observed between the use of bidirectional and unidirectional flows, in favour of the latter.
-In this case, this difference is mainly mapped to the DOS attacks.
+In this case, this difference is mainly mapped to the DOS attacks (not shown).
 Therefore, like in the previous comparison, relatively minor decisions on data preparation (in this case whether or not use an nfdump flag during flows parsing) impact more in the performance than the choice of the ML tool.
-Fig. \ref{ROC_bid}(b) also shows that bidirectional flows are indeed slightly better in the detection of NERISBOTNET, what suggests that the best detection performance in this case is attack specific.
+To shade some light into the observed differences in the detection of DOS attacks, we computed the U-Squared for the observations including DOS attacks using UGR'16v3 and UGR'16v4 as references (not shown).
+Again, we find different patterns of characterization depending on the reference dataset.
+Using bidirectional flows, the DOS attacks are characterized by flows with destination ports HTTP and TELNET.
+Statistical significant differences between test normal observations and those containing DOS attacks confirm this characterization (see Fig. \ref{Boxs4}(a)).
+When we use unidirection flows (UGR'16v4), the DOS attacks are only characterized by the activity in the TELNET source port.
+Fig. \ref{Boxs4}(b) shows this characterization is not only statistically significant but also of high quality: the activity of TELNET source port in normal observations is almost null.
+This is the explanation for the higher performance of anomaly detection models when using unidirectional flows in DOS attacks.